Akkapporinte Irupathu Nasrani Varshangal

 Akkapporinte Irupathu Nasrani Varshangal is a Malayalam novel written by Benyamin.
 The novel narrates years of long clash between two major Eastern Syrian Churches of Kerala.
-Through the course of the novel the reader gets the history of Christian Churches operating in Kerala and how they were separated from a common Syrian Parent Church.
+Through the course of the novel the reader gets the history of Christian Churches operating in Kerala and how they were separated from a common Syrian Parent Church and this novel was the first installment of Manthalir Trilogy series.

+Premise

 The writer bases its content on a family and place named Manthalir wrapping many historical incidents necessary to do so.
 The novel follows an engaging narrative.
 Even though the novel is a fictional work most of the incidents depicted in the novel has overt historical connections.

+Sequel

 Benyamin's novel Manthalirile 20 Communist Varshangal is a sequel to Akkapporinte Irupathu Nasrani Varshangal.